-Great for if you like to bring your learners to Beamish dressed up and because we will have full access to costumes and the stunning backdrop of the museum your pictures will look amazing.
+This is great for if you like to bring your learners to Beamish dressed up and because we will have full access to costumes and the stunning backdrop of the museum your pictures will look amazing.

-The groups will swap over to the other activity
+The groups will swap

 All of the missions are based around creative approaches to delivering the computing curriculum and making use of skills and techniques for storytelling.

-Example mission include:
+Example mission include.

 Recreating Pockerley Old Hall in an adventure game and using it to tell a story